-Eligibility Requirements
+Eligibility Requirements for Domestic Adoptions

-Nightlight Christian Adoptions is licensed by the states of California, Colorado, Florida, Georgia, Indiana, Kentucky, Missouri, Oklahoma, South Carolina, and Texas to perform home studies.
+Nightlight Christian Adoptions is licensed by the states of California, Colorado, Florida, Georgia, Indiana, Kentucky, Missouri, Oklahoma, South Carolina, and Texas to provide home studies.

-RESIDENCE You must live in a state where Nightlight is licensed to obtain a domestic or international home study.
+, , , , · RESIDENCE Nightlight can perform Agency Adoptions for families living anywhere in the United States; however, you must live in a state where Nightlight is licensed to obtain a domestic or international home study.
 We can complete Snowflakes Family Evaluations in any state.
 RELIGION Adoptive applicants must be committed to providing their child with a constructive, wholesome, and spiritual home environment.
 HEALTH Adoptive applicants must give evidence of good health, both physical and mental, which will be verified during the application process by medical examinations and, if recommended, psychological evaluations.
-AGE Varies depending upon the adoptive couple's state of residence; however, typically, applicants must be at least 25 years old.
+AGE Varies depending upon the adoptive couple's state of residence; however, typically, applicants must be at least 21 years old.
 MARRIAGE & FAMILY Home study applicants are encouraged to have been married long enough to provide the couple sufficient time to establish a home, financial security, and to adjust to the marriage.
 Married applicants must have a satisfying and secure marriage and be married a minimum of 2 years.
-ADOPTION EDUCATION REQUIREMENTS Education requirements vary depending upon the adoptive couple's state of residence and, in some cases, the country from which they are adopting.
+ADOPTION EDUCATION REQUIREMENTS Education requirements vary depending upon the adoptive couple's state of residence and, in some cases, the regulations of the state from which the family is adopting (child's birth state).
 Our goal is to prepare you to be the best parents possible for your child.
 Therefore, we require classes and reading on parenting skills and adoption issues.
 FINANCES Adoptive applicants must be able to provide a financially stable home, demonstrated by solid credit history and an ability to live within their means.
 PREGNANCY Before you begin the adoption process, you need to complete any infertility treatments so you can truly be ready to be the best parent for your adopted child.
 If you become pregnant while in the adoption process, notify our office immediately.
 We will then place your file on hold.
 When you are ready to consider adoption again, generally no sooner than when your child is nearing their first birthday, call us to discuss reactivating your file.
 ADOPTION OF SUBSEQUENT CHILDREN To have adequate time for attachment and bonding, it is important to have a minimum of one year with the child/ren in the home before beginning another adoption.